The Varieties of Schelling Model Experience: Convergence Testing

 Ideally, due to the large number of steps needed for a simulation to converge, calculating this metric and recovering its results should be computationally inexpensive.
 Since each agent's homophily quotient is already calculated at every step, it serves as the primary steady state convergence metric.
 The simulation is terminated once this measure of neighborhood homogeneity has stabilized.

 Alternatively to detect static convergence, a ticker is incremented every time an agent relocates during a step.
 Every 20 steps, the ticker is used to calculate the fraction of agents probed that actually relocated, before being reset to 0.
 The average of this `activity log` is then checked every $2N$ steps alongside homophily convergence.
-If the average activity in the last $2N$ steps is 0, then the simulation is flagged as statically converged and terminates.
-For any converged simulation, the average activity in the final $2N$ steps may be used as an order parameter as seen in the second row of Figure \ref{fig:PDrationality}.
+If the average activity in the last $2N$ steps is 0 (as is the case in Figure \ref{fig:tseries}), then the simulation is flagged as statically converged and terminates.
+The average activity in the final $2N$ steps may then be used as an order parameter as seen in the second rows of Figures \ref{fig:PDrationality} and \ref{fig:class0 exp}.